 Both Waterloo and Kitchener have been known for their tech industry, however, we are seeing more and more diversity when it comes to the companies that are shifting west of the city.
 There’s a large community of start-up corporations that take advantage of the young graduates from the Universities in the area.

 The city of Waterloo has formally recognized Ontario’s mandate that calls for higher density cities that form more integrated communities.
 A number of new developments have been constructed in the uptown core and West side of the city.
 What used to be an unassuming skyline has now become flooded with cranes and ascending buildings on the horizon.

 The shift west for many start-up corporations and tech companies is happening quickly, therefore, transit must follow suit.
 Kathleen Wynne has announced that Ontario will commit $43 million to fund a new light rail that provides two-way, all day transit for commuters to the Kitchener and Waterloo Region.
-In the meantime, GO will extend their regular operating hours, adding two morning and afternoon peak train trips between Georgetown and Union Station.
-Go will also create an express bus route from Kitchener to the existing Bramalea GO station.
+In the meantime, GO will extend their regular operating hours.
+GO is adding two morning and afternoon peak train trips between Georgetown and Union Station.
+GO will also create an express bus route from Kitchener to the existing Bramalea GO station.
 These new transit developments are essential to attracting new investors to the area and improving the growth of businesses and the efficiency of the Tri-Cities.

 The pace and direction that the Waterloo Region is moving towards guarantees new and diversified corporations a competitive placement in the global market.
 The Move West is not slowing down anytime soon.